Recognizing that Iraqi children will be at grave risk during a war

 address.
 The pins are free, although donations to help cover

-production and mailing costs are welcome and may be sent to Peace
+mailing costs are welcome and may be sent to Peace

 Pins, Episcopal Divinity School, 99 Brattle Street, Cambridge, MA